loopnlearn/loopbuildscripts/README.md

 * You can use the unset command to stay in the same Terminal
 * You can use CMD-N while in any Terminal window to open a new Terminal window, then switch to the new window

+### Old Repository

+Initially, these scripts were developed under a personal GitHub account: `loopnlearn`.

+Later, we configured the GitHub organization account `loopandlearn`.

+All new development happens in the [loopandlearn](https://github.com/loopandlearn) organization.

+As a courtesy to folks who find old links that refer to loopnlearn loopbuildscripts, that repository is kept up to date with the [loopandlearn lnl-scripts](https://github.com/loopandlearn/lnl-scripts) repository.

 ## Other Apps?

 Several apps are no longer found in lnl-scripts.